Root Rot Treatment: 7 Steps to Save a Dying Plant Fast

 The only way to confirm root rot is to check the roots themselves.
 Here’s what you’re looking for:

-• Color: Healthy roots are white or light tan.
+• Color: healthy roots are white or light tan.
 Rotting roots are brown or black.

-• Texture: Healthy roots are firm.
+• Texture: healthy roots are firm.
 Rotting roots are soft and mushy.

-• Structure: The outer layer of rotting roots peels away easily, leaving a stringy “core” behind.
+• Structure: the outer layer of rotting roots peels away easily, leaving a stringy “core” behind.

-• Smell: Rotting roots smell like rotten eggs or swamp water.
-Trust me—you’ll know it when you smell it.
+• Smell: rotting roots smell like rotten eggs or swamp water.
+Trust me — you’ll know it when you smell it.

 Root Rot Diagnosis Checklist